Mollie Sugden

-Mary Isobel Sugden (21 July 1922 – 1 July 2009), known professionally as Mollie Sugden was an English actress.
+Isabel Mary Sugden (21 July 1922 – 1 July 2009), known professionally as Mollie Sugden was an English actress and comedienne.
 She was best known for being an original cast member in the British sitcom Are You Being Served?
 (1972–1985) as senior saleswoman Mrs. Slocombe and appeared reprising the character in the AYBS spin-off Grace & Favour (1992–1993).

-She is also well known for playing Nellie Harvey in Coronation Street (1965–1976), Mrs Hutchinson in The Liver Birds (1971–1996), Ida Willis in That's My Boy (1981–1986) and Nora Powers in My Husband and I (1987–1988).
+She also played Nellie Harvey in Coronation Street (1965–1976), Mrs Hutchinson in The Liver Birds (1971–1996), Ida Willis in That's My Boy (1981–1986) and Nora Powers in My Husband and I (1987–1988).

 Early life

 Sugden was born on 21 July 1922 in Keighley, West Riding of Yorkshire.
 When she was 4 years old, she heard a woman reading a poem at a village concert making people laugh.
 The following Christmas, after being asked if she could "do anything", Sugden read this poem and everyone fell about laughing.
 She later remarked that their response made her "realise how wonderful it was to make people laugh".
-Shortly after she left school, World War II broke out, and Sugden worked in a munitions factory in Keighley making shells for the Royal Navy.
-She was later made redundant, and attended the Guildhall School of Music and Drama in London.
+Shortly after she left school, the Second World War broke out, and Sugden worked in a munitions factory in Keighley making shells for the Royal Navy.
+After release from war work she attended the Guildhall School of Music and Drama in London.

 Early career

-When Sugden graduated from the Guildhall School of Drama, she worked in repertory for eight years with a company that included Eric Sykes and Roy Dotrice.
+When Sugden graduated from the Guildhall School of Music and Drama, she worked in repertory for eight years with a company that included Eric Sykes and Roy Dotrice.
 She also had work in radio and made her television debut in a live half-hour comedy show.
 Sugden's other appearances before Are You Being Served? included parts in The Benny Hill Show, Just Jimmy (with Jimmy Clitheroe), Z-Cars, Up Pompeii!, The Goodies, Steptoe and Son and five episodes of Jackanory in 1968.